va7sdf/artbergmann/albums/poisoned/poisoned_st_mc/_posts/1991-01-01-04-runaway-train.markdown

 ---
-track: 1
+track: 4
 album: poisoned mc
-other_albums:
+other_albums: crawl with me
-title:
+title: runaway train
-lyrics:
+lyrics: bergmann/gordon nicholl
-music:
+music: bergmann/gordon nicholl
 ---
-##runaway train
-(Bergmann/Gordon Nicholl)
-cassette: Poisoned + album: Crawl With Me

 All I see
 When I try to sleep
 Is you